Emergency Response Service (ERS™)

 Special information for LNG and LPG carriers

 Owners and operators are recommended to develop on-board emergency procedures for identifying IVPs and mitigating the associated risks.
-DNV’s ERS™ 24/7 services provide support with estimations and simulations.
-DNV’s ERS™ experts can support its customers as an 3D model is available for every enrolled gas carrier, allowing the simulation and visual representation of IVPs and their location inside the tanks at the actual list and trim and the assessment of the gap to the vapour lines and safety valves.
+DNV’s 24/7 ERS™ provides support with simulations and estimations.
+The ERS™ 3D computer model for every enrolled gas carrier, enable visual representation of the IVPs inside the cargo tanks at the actual list and trim and the assessment of the gap to the vapour lines and safety valves.